damankarora/sf-todo-lwc/README.md

 3. Scroll down and add the custom lightning component to your page.

 ## Objects
-The components uses a custom object named "ToDo" which has an API name "ToDo__c" It has the standard Name field.
-A custom field named "Done" (checkbox) is also used with an API name of "Done__c".
+The components uses a custom object named "ToDo" which has an API name "ToDo__c" It has the standard Name field and following custom fields
+> A custom field named "Done" (checkbox) is also used with an API name of "Done__c".

+> Another custom field named "Order" (Number) is used with API name "Order__c".

+You can create custom objects and fields using the Salesforce Object manager in your org.